Article

 Doing the maths

-Topping up one full year currently costs £824.
-If you are plugging a partial year, then it will cost less.
+Topping up one full year currently costs £908.
+If you are plugging a partial year, or one from pre-2018 it may cost less.

 You will need to have sufficient capital to make the purchase, but the benefits can be huge for those who can afford it.

-• That amount will also increase each year with the triple lock guarantee (under current rules).
+• That amount will increase each year with the triple lock guarantee (under current rules).

 Note, if you are self-employed then the cost will be different for you.